 For parameter estimation, we conduct Monte Carlo simulations designed to replicate the characteristics of the experimental settings.
 In all calibrations, we exclude the last two rounds (59 and 60) to avoid any end-of-game effects.
-We then compare the simulated paths with the experimental data to find those parameters which minimize the mean-squared deviation (MSD) scores.
-Since the final outcome distributions of our data are unimodal, the simulated mean is an informative statistic and is well captured by MSD (Haruvy and Stahl 2000).
-In all simulations, we use the k-period-ahead rather than the one-period-ahead approach because we are interested in forecasting the long-run mechanism performance.
-In doing so, we choose k = 10, 15, 20, 30 and 58.
-We look at blocks of 10, 15, 20 and 30 rounds because as players gain information and experience, information use may change over time.
-We use k = 15 rather than the other values because it best captures the actual dynamics in the experimental data.
+We then compare the simulated paths with the experimental data to find those parameters that minimize the mean-squared deviation (MSD) scores.
+Since the final distributions of our price data are unimodal, the simulated mean is an informative statistic and is well captured by MSD (Ernan Haruvy and Dale Stahl, 2000).
+In all simulations, we use the k-period-ahead rather than the one-period-ahead approach14 because we are interested in forecasting the longrun mechanism performance.
+In doing so, we choose k = 10, 15, 20, 30, and 58.
+We look at blocks of 10, 15, 20, and 30 rounds because as players gain information and experience, information use may change over time.
+We use k =15 rather than the other values because it best captures the actual dynamics in the experimental data.